 We’ve even included lessons to help with changing and holding the barre chords themselves!

 Our main goal with the guitar course for learning how to play Coming Back To Life David Gilmour, Live At Pompeii 2016 has been to make it accessible to all.

 In theory, you can learn to play guitar from anything.
 Ideally you’ll choose songs you like, songs that will make you want to pick up your guitar and play.

 As long as you take your time to break down the songs you are learning, you can really start with some advanced sounding pieces very early on.

-We want beginners to be able to start learning guitar with ‘Coming Back To Life Live At Pompeii’ so you will find Lessons & their modules taken down to bitesize one or two bar measures at a time, with all the intricate detailing of David Gilmour’s playing explained in explicit detail.
+We wanted beginners to be able to start learning guitar with ‘Coming Back To Life Live At Pompeii’ so you will find Lessons & their modules taken down to bitesize one or two bar measures at a time, with all the intricate detailing of David Gilmour’s playing explained in explicit detail.

 You’ve learnt the vibrato, the tone and a half controlled bends, even nailed the tone!